 Which Delta SkyMiles credit card is right for you?

-With all promising excellent bonuses, which you choose depends on how often you fly Delta and whether you already have other cards that offer benefits like airport lounge access.
+Until March 29, 2023, all three cards are fielding tremendous welcome offers, two of which rank as the highest yet.
+As with all promising bonuses, the one you choose depends on how often you fly Delta and whether you already have other cards that offer benefits like airport lounge access.

 In our opinion, the Delta SkyMiles Gold American Express Card is the most appealing.
-Like its more expensive counterparts, it provides one free checked bag for the cardholder plus up to eight travel companions on the same itinerary.
+Like its more expensive counterparts, it provides the new 15 percent discount on award bookings.
+It also provides one free checked bag for the cardholder plus up to eight travel companions on the same itinerary.
 The first checked bag on Delta Airlines costs $30 per person, each way, so that’s $120 round-trip for two passengers.
-The cards’ savings can add up quickly.
+The card’s savings can add up quickly.

-Delta SkyMiles Gold American Express Card also has a superior overall earnings structure to the pricey Reserve card since it earns double points on purchases at U.S. supermarkets and restaurants globally (versus the Reserve’s one point per dollar spent).
+Delta SkyMiles Gold American Express Card also has a superior overall earnings structure to the pricey Reserve card since it earns double miles on purchases at U.S. supermarkets and restaurants globally (versus the Reserve’s one mile per dollar spent).
 This makes it a wise choice as an everyday spending card, not just a card to use for Delta flight purchases.
-Furthermore, an excellent 70,000-point introductory offer means you can score multiple round-trip domestic tickets quickly, without incurring any fees—the annual fee is waived in year one.
-(With Delta SkyMiles cashing out around one cent each on Delta flights, 70,000 points should equate to about $700 toward Delta flights.)
+Furthermore, an excellent 70,000-mile introductory offer means you can score multiple round-trip domestic tickets quickly, without incurring any fees—the annual fee is waived in year one.
+(With Delta SkyMiles cashing out around one cent each on Delta flights, 70,000 miles should equate to about $700 toward Delta flights.)

-We didn’t expect to see eyebrow-raising introductory offers for Delta Amex credit cards in 2022 but they are here—and for a limited time only through April 13, 2022.
+We’re excited to see Delta add the new 15 percent redemption discount benefit to all three of its consumer cards and to sweeten the news with eyebrow-raising introductory offers (valid until March 29, 2023).
 Casual fliers, who are planning even one trip on Delta this year, should consider the Gold card, while those regularly flying the carrier seeking to climb its elite ladder should opt for the Reserve.